Highly efficient and indistinguishable single-photon sources via phonon-decoupled two-color excitation: Abstract

 \section{Abstract}

-A key problem within single-photon sources engineering is to achieve population inversion of a quantum emitter on-demand and with the highest possible fidelity, without resorting to resonant laser pulses.
-A non-resonant pumping signal has the advantage of being separated in frequency from the single photons, but it typically triggers --- or makes active use of --- incoherent phonon-assisted scattering events, which preclude near unity fidelity in the population inversion and deteriorate the quality of the emitted photons.
-Here, we theoretically show that a coherent di-chromatic pumping scheme using short laser pulses and moderately large detuning effectively decouples the emitter from its phonon bath, allowing for population inversion arbitrarily close to unity.
-When considering a micropillar single-photon source driven with this scheme, we calculate very high photon emission into the cavity mode (0.953 photons per pulse), together with excellent indistinguishability (0.975).
-Such values are uniquely bounded by decoherence in the emission dynamics or practical considerations, and not by the excitation scheme.
+Single-photon sources with near-unity efficiency and indistinguishability play a major role in the development of quantum technologies.
+However, on-demand excitation of the emitter imposes substantial limitations to the source performance.
+Here, we show that coherent two-color pumping allows for population inversion arbitrarily close to unity in bulk quantum dots thanks to a decoupling effect between the emitter and its phonon bath.
+Driving a micropillar single-photon source with this scheme, we calculate very high photon emission into the cavity mode (0.95 photons per pulse) together with excellent indistinguishability (0.975) in a realistic configuration, thereby removing the limitations imposed by the excitation scheme on single-photon source engineering.

-Photonic quantum technologies \cite{OBrien2009, Wang2019_review} --- such as quantum computers, simulators and networks --- require the availability of scalable and efficient sources of indistinguishable single photons \cite{Gregersen2017}.
-The most successful single-photon source (SPS) is currently based on cavity-coupled semiconductor quantum dots (QDs) \cite{Somaschi2016, Wang2019_source}, with a recent experiment reporting emission of single photons into a single-mode fiber with efficiency of 0.57 \cite{Tomm2021}.
-Using a carefully designed cavity, theoretical simulations predict an efficiency as high as 0.98, once the emitter is initialized in the excited state \cite{Wang2020_PRB_Biying, Gaal2022}.
-An essential element is thus an efficient pumping scheme that prepares the desired initial state with the highest possible fidelity.